m0nkmaster/groove-cli/README.md

 ## Limitations / Roadmap

 - Effects (e.g., delay) are modeled but not yet applied in audio.
-- Swing and steps aren’t yet used by the audio engine.
+- Swing is applied to timing; steps remains a model-only parameter for now.

 Contributions welcome.
 See `documentation/development/DEVELOPMENT.md`.